 HERE’S THE LOW-DOWN:

-- Take a strategic approach to live video and consider your audience’s interests
+- Take a strategic approach to live events and consider your audience’s interests

 - Roadmap your content to figure out which type of live video works best